EEOROKU/PhotoLibrary-with-Graphical-User-Interfaces/README.md

 More Graphical User Interfaces

-This lab is a continuation of our photo library java GUI application.
+This is a continuation of our photo library java GUI application.

 ![sample screen](res/samplescreen.png)